-The problem of replicating behavioral results in other laboratories is neither particular to these two genotypes, nor to the locomotor behavior test.
-Consequently, Crabbe, Wahlsten and Dudek (1999) conducted a pioneering study in which they compared 8 genotypes in a battery of several standard behavioral tests across three laboratories.
-Despite the rigorous standardization of tests and housing protocols the y reported many significant lab and lab × genotype interaction effects.
+Lab $\times$ Genotype interaction effects.
 One of their conclusions was that genotype differences found in a single laboratory might prove to be idiosyncratic to this laboratory.
 This conclusion might be interpreted as pointing to a major hindrance in current behavioral genetics research.
-As such, the importance of replicable phenotypes drives prominent database organizers to require submitted data to be validated in at least two different laboratories (Mouse Phenome Database; Paigen and Eppig, 2000).
+As such, the importance of replicable phenotypes drives prominent database organizers to require submitted data to be validated in at least two different laboratories (Mouse Phenome Database; Paigen & Eppig, 2000).

-Crabbe et al. (1999) included the B6 and D2 as part of the 8 genotypes in their study, but did not examine the differences between these two genotypes separately.
-In another pioneering step, however, they published all the raw results of their study in a web site, in a convenient format for downloading and analyzing.
-We have taken advantage of this feature to estimate the discriminative power and replicability of the new locomotor behavior method described in this study relative to a commonly used photobeam system, for these two genotypes.
-As we suggest in the discussion, both the multi-lab studies and the publication of the raw results on the web constitute a fruitful approach to behavioral phenotyping.
-When examining the results from this web site, most measures of the locomotor behavior test either did not detect significant differences between B6 and D2, or (in agreement with the general conclusion of their report) the differences were not consistent across the three laboratories.
+Crabbe et al. (1999a) included the B6 and D2 as part of the eight genotypes in their study but did not examine the differences between these two genotypes separately.
+In another pioneering step, however, they published all the raw results of their study in a Web site, in a convenient format for downloading and analyzing.
+We have taken advantage of this feature to estimate the discriminative power and replicability of the new locomotor behavior method described in this study relative to a commonly used photobeam system for these two genotypes.
+As we suggest in the Discussion, both the multilab studies and the publication of the raw results on the Web constitute a fruitful approach to behavioral phenotyping.
+An examination of the results from this Web site shows that most measures of the locomotor behavior test either did not detect significant differences between B6 and D2 or (in agreement with the general conclusion of Crabbe et al.'s report) revealed differences that were not consistent across the three laboratories.